TNN (Thai TV channel)

 TNN has a sister channel called TNN2.

 History

 Earlier History

 TNN was founded as IBC 3 on 17 May 1989.
-It was the one of the first seven channels broadcasting on IBC satellite television platform on channel 1.
+It was one of the first seven channels broadcasting on IBC satellite television platform on channel 1.

 Later, on 1 November 1997, IBC 3 rebranded to IBC News and reformed its format to present news only.

 On 1 July 1998, after IBC reached an agreement to merge with the UTV Cable Network and formed UBC, IBC News rebranded to UBC News and continue to broadcast on UBC channel 7.
 On 1 September 2003, UBC News got a new look, add a new image to consider as a news channel, consistent with the change of the UBC logo.

 In 2006, the channel rebranded to UBC News 24, later known as True News 24 as the network was rebranding to TrueVisions in 2007.

 TNN

 In 2008, True News 24 rebranded to TNN and split into two channels.
 TNN24 became a 24-hour news channel and TNN2 now broadcasts in-depth news and documentaries.

 TNN24 officially launched on 9 September 2008 on TrueVisions channel 7.
 The following year, on 9 September 2009, its website was launched.

 On 1 January 2010, TNN launched its radio station TNN Radio (ทีเอ็นเอ็น เรดิโอ), broadcast on the Royal Thai Army Radio Station JS 2, Department of Military Communications FM 103.0 MHz, bringing live news programming from TNN24 into a radio format parallel to the television broadcast.
 It ceased broadcasting in 2011.